CAFapi/caf-common/caf-api/README.md

 - Configuration: Indicates either that the class is a simple Java object that stores configuration, or for fields within a class, indicates this object is an embedded configuration object that can be overridden by a ConfigurationSource.

-- ConfigurationSource: A ConfigurationSource is intended to provide an implementation-agnostic method of retrieving application-specific configuration.
+- ConfigurationSource: Provides an implementation-agnostic method of retrieving application-specific configuration.

 - ContainsStringKeys: Used on a field of type Map with String keys to indicate that they keys must contains specific Strings.